dereuromark/cakephp-shim/README.md

 ### FlashComponent and FlashHelper
 A 3.x branch-off that allows stackable flash messages.

-### ModernPasswordHasher
-Already use the PHP5.5+ password functionality with the ModernPasswordHasher class and the Passwordable behavior.
-Easily upgradable to 3.x in minutes then.
-That includes auto-conversation (on-the-fly upon login) of old hashs to the new ones via `Fallback` password hasher class.

 ### RssView
 Use RssView (and view-less action) instead of the akward and limited helper approach.

 ### TestConsoleOutput
 TestConsoleOutput() for stdout and stderr instead of mocks.
 Less fiddling around.

-### Refactor controllers
-using header monitoring and `Configure::read('App.monitorHeaders')`.

 ... and [more](https://github.com/dereuromark/cakephp-tools/blob/master/docs/Shims.md)